About Community Pharmacy South Central

 Continuously improving the quality of care we give patients and

 improving the outcomes of their treatment is the core purpose of

 Information on training events and resources available for you and your team

 Community Pharmacies cannot simply open wherever they choose.
 There are a number of regulations which control the establishment of pharmacies that provide NHS pharmaceutical services and a series of professional regulations which determine who may conduct a retail pharmacy business and the standards of premises and performance therein that must be met.

-For a pharmacy to provide NHS services, its name must appear on the list of pharmacies maintained by NHS England South (Wessex) on behalf of the Health and Wellbeing Boards (HWB) across Hampshire and the Isle of Wight.
+For a pharmacy to provide NHS services, its name must appear on the list of pharmacies maintained by NHS England South East on behalf of the Health and Wellbeing Boards (HWB) across Hampshire and the Isle of Wight.

 It is not within the scope of this web site to provide detailed guidance on the applicable Regulations.

 While CPSC is able to provide support on the Regulations and Control of Entry matters to those whose name already appear on such a list, it is not able to provide support to anyone who is seeking to join the list.
 Such persons should seek their own independent advice.

 Any support provided by CPSC must not be construed as legal advice as the Members and Officers of the Committee are not qualified to provide legal advice.